 Business credit cards can be more than just a convenience.
 They increase your purchasing power, allow you to withdraw cash in an emergency, and give you the flexibility to carry a balance.
 All these factors make business credit cards an extremely powerful financial tool.

 Of course, some cards might be more appropriate for the needs of your particular business than others.
-Maybe your creditworthiness is a bit of an issue because you're just starting out—your business doesn't yet have a solid, sustained track record—and in this case, you'll need easy approval.
+Maybe your creditworthiness is a bit of an issue because you're just starting out, so you'll need easy approval.

 All these considerations can factor into determining the easiest path to getting a business credit card and which you should apply for.